hongboni/ansible-secure-centos7/README.md

 ansible-playbook securehost.yml
 ```

-After running above script, you can only log into the remote host via sudo user 'centos.
+After running above script, you can only log into the remote host via sudo user '*centos*'.
 Current host can still access remote host via port 22,

 ```
 ssh centos@remote.host.ip
 ```

-All other machinese can only access the remote hosts via a special port 22022
+All other machines can only access the remote hosts via a special port of 22022
 (as defined in ansible-centos7-common role).

 ```